Worklytics/psoxy/docs/sources/msft-365/README.md

  - [Cloud Application Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#cloud-application-administrator).
 This is to create/update/delete AAD applications and its settings during Terraform apply command.

+Please note that this role is the least-privileged role sufficient for this task (creating an Azure AD Application), per Microsoft's documentation.
+See [Least privileged roles by task in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task#enterprise-applications).

 This role is needed *ONLY* for the initial `terraform apply` .
-After each Azure AD application is created, the user will be set as the `owner` of that application, providing ongoing access to read and update the application's settings.
-At that point, the general 'Application Administrator' role can be removed.
+After each Azure AD enterprise application is created, the user will be set as the `owner` of that application, providing ongoing access to read and update the application's settings.
+At that point, the general role can be removed.

 Step (3) is performed by a Microsoft 365 administrator via the Azure AD web console.
 Running the `terraform` examples for steps (1)/(2) will generate a document with specific instructions for this